List of Speed Grapher characters: Chōji Suitengu

 Chōji Suitengu (水天宮 寵児, Suitengu Chōji) is the main antagonist of the series, a ruthless businessman who runs the Roppongi Club, a place for the wealthy and influential to indulge in their fetishes.
-He's also a Euphoric, possessing the ability to freely manipulate his own blood and use it for either attack, defend, or movement.
-At first, it seems like he's only using Kagura and her mother to extend his influence and profits, but as the series goes on, it appears that Suitengu has a hidden vengeance plan in his agenda.
-He's often seen carries around a music box that belonged to his younger sister, Yui.
+He is also a Euphoric, possessing the ability to freely manipulate his own blood and use it for either attack, defend, or movement.
+At first, it seems like he was only using Kagura and her mother to extend his influence and profits, but as the series goes on, it appears that Suitengu has a hidden vengeance plan in his agenda.
+He is often seen carries around a music box that belonged to his younger sister, Yui.

 Long ago, Suitengu was known as "Ueno Takeshi" and he used to live a normal, happy life with parents and younger sister.
 However, everything changed when his parents were murdered after failing to pay a large debt they owed to the Ashikaga Group; then predecessors of the Tennōzu Group.
-Yui and Takeshi were separated, the latter being given to a gun using sargent before getting turned into a soldier while the former was sold into prostitution.
+Yui and Takeshi were separated, the latter being given to a gun-using sergeant before getting turned into a soldier while the former was sold into prostitution.
 Takeshi grew up on the battlefield, told that every kill he made reduced his parents' debt and brought him that much closer to freedom.
 His last mission was infiltrating a research lab, but the facility was destroyed and Takeshi was severely wounded, losing one of his arms, in the destruction.
 However, he contracted the Euphoria virus as a result of this and was thus retrieved and repaired by the research lab's remaining scientists so that they could preserve their work.
 They grafted different body parts from his mercenary team as well as the arm of Kazuki Odawara, Kagura's father and the scientist who not only developed the research, but who also possessed the enzyme which awaken his power.
 Takeshi eventually managed to escape, changing his name to "Suitengu Choji" and beginning to plot his ultimate revenge.

 Suitengu despises the fact his family and life were ruined because of money and thus hold a secret, yet deep-seated hatred for it.
 Eventually, he was reunited with his sister, but was horrified to discover her state of mind had been shattered from years of abuse in the sex industry.
 As he held her with bloody tears streaming down his eyes, he reluctantly euthanized Yui to end her suffering.
 His ultimate goal was to take revenge on the Prime Minister who destroyed his peaceful life and punish people steeped in greed and money by causing the entire country to go bankrupt.
 To flout his wealth, he rolls his cigarettes using 10,000 yen bills.

 His voice actor in the original Japanese series is Toshiyuki Morikawa and his English voice actor is Christopher Ayres.